 Taking a break that doesn’t totally fixate them onto something else—i.e., not watching TV or playing a game—can allow their minds to settle, relax, and recalibrate before returning to their homework or exercises.

 A short walk, sitting quietly, having a small snack, or simply laying down and daydreaming a bit can all be a good use of a short window of non-study time.
 This also works in tandem with the ideas of working within a schedule and listening to their biological clock.

 Scheduling study sessions down to the minute may seem oppressive at first, but making sure that students know when they’ll be able to disconnect and stretch their legs—and that they’re doing so at the right part of the day—is crucial to helping them build effective time management skills that actually work with their competing impulses, rather than struggling against them entirely.

-If you are a parent whose child struggles with procrastination or if you are a student trying to overcome this issue, the tips in this article can help you boost proactivity for better academic performance.
-But if you truly want to beat procrastination the OMC way, reach out to us for more information on how our tutoring programs help students become more proactive and achieve better math results.
+Child struggles with procrastination or if you are a student trying to overcome this issue, the tips in this article can help you boost proactivity for better academic performance.